NoTengoBattery/capstone-html/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> One paragraph statement about the project.
+# Capstone Project: HTML & CSS

+> This is a capstone project for the HTML and CSS section of the Technical Skills course.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+A capstone project is the closing project that students will solo-perform.
+It is designed to assess the student's technical and professional skills from the block that it is closing.
+For this project, a concept, responsive, mobile-first web page is presented.

 ## Built With

+- NoTengoBattery's `html-css-template` template and it's automation scripts
-- Major languages
+- HTML
-- Frameworks
+- SCSS/SASS
-- Technologies used
+- Bootstrap
+- Free assets sites: Coverr, Unsplash, Lipsum (Lorem Ipsum) and Google Fonts

 ## Live Demo